jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 event be the final changes that the transaction has made.
 Dirty reads are allowed in Read Uncommitted level according to the SQL standard.

+TLDR: **Dirty read** anomaly happens when one transaction reads the changes of another uncommitted transaction.

 ### Nonrepeatable Read

 |  | T1 | T2 | State |